rand0mgh/RevoltUwUSnowflakes/howto.md

 # howto.MD
-Below is the code to apply UwUflakes.
+Below is the code to apply UwUflakes. (note: you can also see this code on `uwu.css`!)
 ```
 .snowflake { font-size: 0; }
 .snowflake::after { font-size: 40px; white-space: nowrap; }